 Hairy crabs at Yan Ting

-Hairy crabs season is finally here.
-Named for their distinctive fuzzy claws, these crustaceans are available for only two months each year and are mostly sourced from Shanghai’s Yangcheng Lake.
-The crabs are prized for their gooey golden roe and delicate flesh, and are usually steamed to highlight their natural sweetness.
+Named for their distinctive fuzzy claws, hairy crabs are available for only two months each year and are mostly sourced from Shanghai’s Yangcheng Lake.
+These crustaceans are prized for their gooey golden roe and delicate flesh, and are usually steamed to highlight their natural sweetness.

 At Yan Ting — which has unveiled a new à la carte repertoire of hairy crab dishes — diners can opt to enjoy them steamed, immersed in a soup with bird’s nest, or as a gravy poured over braised beancurd and springy prawns.
 There’s also a scrumptious concoction of claypot mung bean noodles soaked in a clear, sweet broth studded with crab meat.
 Cabbage and mushrooms are tossed into the mix, so you can feel a little less guilty about the indulgent feast.
 The hairy crab dishes are available now till 15 December.